mattcasey879/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    session is where the user state is stored on the servers memory.
+The server creates and stores the session data in a cookie on the users browser every time the user interacts with the application the session id is sent in a cookie to make sure they are authenticated token is stateless on the server because it is stored on the client.
+Which makes it more RESTful in JWT the users password is encrypted and is verified by a secret that only the server knows.
+The token gets stored as a header that the client recieves.
+Everytime the user logs in the token is sent to the server from the client to verify it has not been tampered with and proceeds with the request
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs hashes passwords so many times that it makes it almost impossible for a hacker to find users passwords.
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests test one part of a application like a function and that it can operate on its own without relying on any other part of the application end-to-end testing tests the entire application from start to finish.
+It types in input fields to login can logout.
+Any functionality that happens in the app e2e will test it.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    It forces to write your code in good practice so the tests that are written pass